Ron-Niri/Helpful-Stuff/Add-website-for-apache2.md

     </Directory>
 </VirtualHost>
 ```
-- replcae PATH_FOR_THE_WEBSITE_FILES with the path of your website's files, the WANTED_PORT for the port you want the system to use and lastly the "example@mail.com" with the managers mail.
+- replcae PATH_FOR_THE_WEBSITE_FILES with the path of your website's files, WEBSITE-NAME with the name of your website the WANTED_PORT for the port you want the system to use and lastly the "example@mail.com" with the managers mail.
 - now, enable the configs file via the following command:
 ```
 sudo a2enconf YOUR_WEBSITE_NAME.conf